txstate-etc/featured-search-results/README.md

 # search-featured-results

-A RESTful API for storing/retrieving featured search results as well as a admin service that provides an interface to use the API for managing `Result` associations to searches, reviewing `Query` statistics, and detecting malfunctioning urls/links associated with `Results`.
+A RESTful API for storing/retrieving featured search results as well as `Search Result Admin` app that provides an interface to use the API for managing `Result` associations to searches, reviewing `Query` statistics, and detecting malfunctioning urls/links associated with `Results`.

 In addition search-featured-results provides directory listings associated with `PeopleSearch` and the code for